pingcap/docs/develop/dev-guide-object-naming-guidelines.md

 ---
-title: Object Naming Convention
+title: Object naming convention
 summary: Introduces the object naming convention in TiDB.
 ---

-# Object Naming Convention
+# Object naming convention

 This document introduces the rules for naming database objects, such as DATABASE, TABLE, INDEX, USER.